hepplerj/notebook/source/_project/radical-environmentalism.md

 ### TODO

--   [s] Finish the scrape of the articles from E&S
+-   [x] Finish the scrape of the articles from E&S
 -   [ ] Reconvene with Mike in the month of May
 -   [ ] Set up research notebook for hosting R scripts and visualizations
--   [ ] Create a metadata spreadsheet for each of the articles in the journal issues, including date, title, author, and topics.
+-   [s] Create a metadata spreadsheet for each of the articles in the journal issues, including date, title, author, and topics.